-We executed a number of strategic outages during the quarter, including at our hot strip mill.
-The outages were intended to improve reliability and efficiency, and were in preparation for hot strip mill enhancements planned for later in 2018 and 2019.
-The outages resulted in incremental R&M costs of approximately \$6 million in the quarter.
-Furthermore, we continued to focus on business strategies of asset optimization and expansion of our product capabilities through initiatives such as: utilizing excess capacity at our LEW's hot strip mill, restarting HW's temper mill and installing annealing furnaces, and upgrading finishing mill roll bearings at our hot strip mills.
+Also, we continued to focus on business strategies of asset optimization and expansion of our product capabilities through initiatives such as: utilizing excess capacity at our LEW's hot strip mill and pickle lines and HW's coke ovens, restarting HW's temper mill and installing annealing furnaces, and upgrading finishing mill roll bearings at our hot strip mill.
 We expect that successful completion of these initiatives will ultimately help us grow our revenues, improve our steel production capabilities and lower our total costs per nt.
 We anticipate that these initiatives will be completed during 2019.